rene-s/ArchPlayground/README.md

 ```
 cd /root
-wget "sdo.sh/l/?arch_inst" -O - | tar xz # NOTE: there are no numbers in the URL
+curl -L "sdo.sh/l/?arch_inst" --output - | tar xz # NOTE: there are no numbers in the URL
 ```

 Then cd into the newly created directory and run